nareshnavinash/Graber-Ruby/Readme.md

 Note: Query added in this project structure is dummy query and the endpoint is also a mock one.
 Kindly try with your own query and endpoint.

+## Rakefile

+Rakefile has been added to mail the report status once the run is completed.
+This will be useful once we integrate with CI and helpful in debugging which commit has caused the actual problem.
+For more details you could visit the [Rakefile](Rakefile).
+(Code refactoring is yet to be done in that file)

 ## Built With

 * [Cucumber](https://rubygems.org/gems/cucumber/versions/3.1.2) - Automation core framework